-Grants and Contributions Receivable: Unconditional promises to give and grants that are expected to be collected within one year are recorded at net realizable value.
+Receivables: Grants and Contributions include unconditional promises to give and grants that are expected to be collected within one year are recorded at net realizable value.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated future cash flows.
 The discounts on those amounts are computed using a discount rate commensurate with the risks involved.
-All grants and contributions receivable are expected to be collected within one year at December 31, 2021 and 2020 and no allowance for doubtful accounts has been recorded.
+All grants and contributions receivable are expected to be collected within one year at December 31, 2022 and 2021 and no allowance for doubtful accounts has been recorded.

-Accounts Receivable and Allowance: The Organization's accounts receivable balance consists primarily of amounts billed for services provided and sponsorships.
+As applicable, the Organization's accounts receivable balance consists primarily of amounts billed for services provided and sponsorships.
 An allowance for uncollectible accounts is determined by management based upon historical losses, specific circumstances, and general economic conditions.
-No allowance was recorded as of December 31, 2021 and 2020, respectively.
+No allowance was recorded as of December 31, 2022 and 2021, respectively.
 No interest is accrued on past due receivables.